On This Page

 International Baccalaureate System in Government Schools

 The IB Primary Years Programme (IBPYP) is offered at three government primary schools in Grand Cayman from Kindergarten to Year 6.
-These schools are: Prospect Primary School, Joanna Clarke Primary School and Sir John A. Cumber Primary School.
-The IB curriculum which they cover focuses on the development of the whole child as an enquirer, both in the classroom and the world around us.
-The curriculum focus for these schools mirrors those presented in schools worldwide; such as Languages, Social Studies, Mathematics, Arts, Science, Personal, Social and Physical Education.
+These schools are Prospect Primary, Savannah (Joanna Clarke) Primary and Sir John A. Cumber Primary School in West Bay.
+The IB curriculum which they cover focuses on the development of the whole child as an enquirer, both in the classroom and in the world around us.
+The curriculum focus for these schools mirrors those presented in schools worldwide; such as languages, social studies, mathematics, arts, science, personal, social and physical education.

 The most significant and distinctive feature of the IBPYP is that the curriculum is presented through six transdisciplinary themes.
 This allows students the opportunity to make connections and identify the relevance to the local and global platforms.
 These transdisciplinary components help the children explore their beliefs and values; their mental, social, physical and spiritual health; how human relationships work between cultures, communities and families; and the inter-connectedness of individuals and civilisations.

 The tenets of the programme are all very relevant to the Cayman Islands, which is a melting pot of over 130 different nationalities.
-The IB Middle Years Programme from ages 11 to 16 is not currently offered in Cayman.
+The IB Middle Years Programme from ages 11-16 is not currently offered in Cayman.

 Read More On: